anpham6/chrome-docs/source/legacy.rst

 Include once in the main process before using ``require`` with packages that use or inherit from squared-functions.

-.. note:: Deprecated settings from squared-functions were removed.
+.. warning:: Deprecated settings from squared-functions were removed.
 Misplaced properties that are undetected will use the default unoptimized value.